 What can Mario Kart teach us about life?
 Quite a bit, apparently.
 Here are life lessons you can learn from Nintendo’s excellent Kart racing game.

 Today’s episode is an interview with bestselling author Chris Barton!

 Chris Barton is the author of the picture books SHARK VS. TRAIN (a New York Times and Publishers Weekly bestseller) and THE DAY-GLO BROTHERS (winner, American Library Association Sibert Honor), as well as the young adult nonfiction thriller CAN I SEE YOUR I.D.?
 TRUE STORIES OF FALSE IDENTITIES.
 His 2014 publications include picture book ATTACK!
 BOSS!
 CHEAT CODE!
-A GAMER’S ALPHABET and his YA fiction debut as a contributor to … Continue reading
+A GAMER’S ALPHABET and his YA … Continue reading